MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

     PFV:P3SG:see:A1SG daughter-A2PL yesterday
     'I saw your daughter yesterday'

-Additionally, regarding the translation given in the third line, naturalness of the translation will be prioritized over accuracy.
-For instance, first person plural pronominal and verb agreement patterns in Exwachil have a clusivity distinction, but this distinction will be ignored in translations, which will not say 'we/us (inclusive)', 'we/us (not including you)', etc.
+Additionally, regarding the translation given in the third line, naturalness will be prioritized over accuracy.
+For instance, first person plural pronominal and verb agreement patterns in Exwachil have a clusivity distinction, but this distinction will generally be ignored in translations, which will not say 'we/us (inclusive)', 'we/us (not including you)', etc.

 #### A.B.C.
 Additional conventions

-For most sentences in Exwachil, there is more than one way that they may be interpreted.
+For many sentences in Exwachil, they may be interpreted in more than one way.
 Consider the following gloss:

-    ???????             ???   ???   ???
+    ?????????            ???   ???   ???
-    PFV:P3SG:throw:A3SG spear woman be.determined
+    PROG:P3SG:throw:A3SG spear woman be.determined
-    '(The/A) woman that (was/is/will be) determined (threw/will throw) (the/a/some) spear(s)'
+    '(The/A) determined woman (was/is/will be) throwing (the/a/some) spear(s)'

-Verbs are not marked for tense, so this may refer to a past or future event.
+Verbs are not marked for tense, so this may refer to a past, present, or future event.
 Bare nouns may be either definite or indefinite, and bare inanimate nouns may additionally be either singular or plural.
-Thus, 'A determined woman will throw the spears' and 'The determined woman threw a spear' are both valid interpretations of the above sentence given proper context.
+Thus, 'A determined woman was throwing the spears' and 'The determined woman is throwing a spear' are both valid translations for the above gloss given proper context.
 However, all of the parenthetical information in the third line makes the gloss needlessly hard to read, and it obfuscates whatever feature of the language that the gloss is meant to demonstrate.

 There are a number of conventions used in this document that exist to make the glosses easier to read, which are listed below: